WICG/portals/design-discussion.md

  - Should an activated Portal have the ability to deactivate itself?
 Probably, yes.
  - Then, would the Portal keep their real origin and state?
 Probably, yes.
  - Should an inactive portal receive input events?
 No. Allowing interactivity with inactive portals creates additional complexity.

-## Trickiness around history
- - What happens to the history of an activated Portal that went back to an unactivated state?
- - Does it go back to being disallowed from navigating itself?

 ## Yet-to-be-activated Portals and Viewability
 By default, iframes are not mindful of viewability.
 This resulted in various interventions, e.g. throttling requestAnimationFrame or timers for offscreen cross origin iframes.